jameshanlon/jameshanlon.github.io/content/self-hosted.md

 This note details hardware and software alternatives for operating personal services that are east to setup and maintain, with scope to add much more functionality.
-This self-hosting method presents itself as a robust option against relying on third-party data custodians.
-Moreover, adopting this approach can be quite cost-effective, as the biggest expense associated with NAS systems is the cost of the disks themselves.
+This approach provides a strong alternative to entrusting a third party to hold your data.
+Moreover, it can be done cheaply too, with the cost of NAS setups being dominated by the price of disks themselves and many great open-source software options.

 <a name="links"></a>
 ## Related links